Customer Feedback Tools: A Quick Guide

 • And much more!

-Live chat and messaging apps
+Live chat and messaging tools

 Live chat and messaging apps allow customers to communicate with your business in real-time.
 They can share their thoughts, ask questions, or report issues as they use your product or service.